* DATA STRUCTURE APTITUDE *

 and maps the actual physical storage location.

-78. Not only RDBMS takes care of locating data it also
+78. Not only RDBMS takes care of

 determines an optimal access path to store or